Persona Nutrition (Formerly Vitamin Packs) Supplement Subscription Review + Coupon

 On the other hand, taking these enzymes is unlikely to cause actual harm, so I’ll give it a go.
 At best, they’ll do something and at worst, they’ll be ineffective.
 Time will tell.

-I am not entirely sure why turmeric was included in my pack, but it was already in the multivitamin I was taking before starting Vitamin Packs, and it is an ingredient from food, so it should be safe.
+I am not entirely sure why turmeric was included in my pack, but it was already in the multivitamin I was taking before starting Persona, and it is an ingredient from food, so it should be safe.
 Turmeric is anti-inflammatory and this actually does have some peer-reviewed science to back it up.

 Up next is Vegan DHA.
 DHA is an omega-3 fatty acid.
 Of course, you can get this from fish oil, but since I have the vegan/vegetarian option, mine is extracted from algae.
 I have been taking omega-3 fatty acids for years.
 I like that this is DHA, or docosahexaenoic acid, (instead of ALA, or alpha-linolenic acid, which is what you see in flax, walnuts, etc.) because ALA is inefficiently converted by the body to DHA.
 I do wish this also had EPA, or eicosapentaenoic acid.
 DHA is known to support brain health, while EPA has anti-inflammatory effects.
 From personal experience, a DHA/EPA supplement can help lower your triglycerides when accompanied by dietary changes.

 Of course, there is a multivitamin.
 This is formulated to bridge gaps that may form when you eat a vegan or vegetarian diet.
 This includes a high amount of B12.
 I am probably not actually lacking in B12 since I eat dairy and eggs.
 But on the other hand, B vitamins are water soluble and you just excrete what you don’t need in the urine.